 - Gender: Male

 - 1. Patients, males ≥18 years of age, must be able to provide written informed consent.
 2. Patients must have documented histological or cytological evidence of adenocarcinoma of the prostate (excluding neuroendocrine differentiation or small cell histology).
-3. Patients must have radiographic evidence of metastatic disease based on RECIST 1.1 within the 28 days before enrollment.
-4. Patients are able to provide tumor biopsy samples for PTEN and PIK3CA/AKT status.
-Phase I: The PTEN status test is optional and the result could be either positive, negative, invalid or failed.
-Phase II: The PTEN status test is mandatary.
-Patients that have a documentation of "PTEN LOSS" and/or PTEN/PI3KCA/AKT alteration from a previous test (e.g. next generation sequencing NGS, or IHC), they are allowed to be enrolled in this study.
-Patients who have PTEN status test reported other than "PTEN LOSS" or never completed any PTEN test before, they could either give the archival tumor samples collected within 12 months before study enrollment or do a fresh core tumor biopsy.
-Alternatively, patients with confirmed PTEN LOSS and/or PIK3CA/AKT/PTEN alteration by NGS of ctDNA testing of peripheral blood could also be permitted for enrollment after getting the permission from the sponsor.
-The PTEN IHC results should be either performed or confirmed, if there is a previous PTEN IHC result, by central laboratory testing.
-(Please consult sponsor for participants with an "invalid" or "failed" PTEN/PIK3CA/AKT alteration results 5.
-Patients must have progressive disease based on the PCWG3 criteria:
+3. Patients must have radiographic evidence of metastatic disease for mCRPC based on the 'Guideline of American Urological Association for Prostate Cancer' before study enrollment. (https://www.auanet.org/guidelines/prostate-cancer-castration-resistant-guideline) 4.
+For PTEN and PIK3CA/AKT status test: Phase I: The PTEN/PIK3CA/AKT status test is optional and the result could be either positive, negative, invalid or failed.
+Phase II: The PTEN/PIK3CA/AKT status test is mandatory. • Patients that have a documentation of "PTEN LOSS" and/or PTEN/PI3KCA/AKT alteration from a previous test (e.g. next generation sequencing NGS, or IHC), are allowed to be enrolled in this study. • Patients who have PTEN status test reported other than "PTEN LOSS" or never completed any PTEN test before, could either provide the archival tumor samples collected within 12 months before study enrollment or do a fresh core tumor biopsy. • Alternatively, patients with confirmed PTEN LOSS and/or PIK3CA/AKT/PTEN alteration by NGS of cfDNA testing of peripheral blood could also be permitted for enrollment after getting the permission from the sponsor.
+Please consult sponsor for participants with an "invalid" or "failed" PTEN/PIK3CA/AKT alteration results.
+5. Patients must have progressive disease based on the PCWG3 criteria: • Patients who progressed based solely on total PSA rising, should have had a sequence of rising values on 3 consecutive occasions of at least 1-week intervals (if the third measurement is not greater than the second measurement, a fourth measurement at least a week apart must be taken and must be greater than the second measurement) and should have 2.0 ng/mL minimum level for entry.
+Note: Patient must have had a prior PSA response, followed by documented PSA progression on prior hormone treatment.

 - Patients who have documented disease progression per RECIST 1.1 are eligible independent of PSA.

 - Patients with bone only progression according to PCWG3 (ie, bone scan showing appearance of ≥2 new lesions).
-Note: Patients must have had a prior PSA response, followed by documented PSA progression on prior hormone treatment.
 6. Patients must have castration levels of testosterone (<50 ng/dL or 1.7 nmol/L).
-Note: Patients must have undergone androgen deprivation therapy (ADT), such as orchiectomy, or have been on Luteinizing Hormone Releasing Hormone (LHRH) agonists or antagonists, for at least 3 months prior to study enrollment.
+Note: Patients must have undergone androgen deprivation therapy (ADT), such as orchiectomy, or have been on luteinizing hormone releasing hormone (LHRH) agonists or antagonists, for at least 3 months prior to study enrollment.
 Patients on LHRH agonists/antagonists must remain on these agents for the duration of the study.
-7. Patients must have an Eastern Cooperative Oncology Group (ECOG) performance status of ≤1.
+7. Patients must have an Eastern Cooperative Oncology Group (ECOG) performance status of ≤ 2.
 8. Patients must have adequate hematopoietic function by local laboratory within the 28 days before enrollment, as evidenced by:

 - Absolute neutrophil count ≥1,500/μL